 Investors in the Guaranteed Certificates should review and understand all of the information related to the Trust in this Offering Circular and information otherwise made available to such investors prior to investing in the Guaranteed Certificates.
+Unless otherwise noted, the calculations, definitions and allocations described in this Offering Circular assume that no exchanges for MACR Certificates have occurred.

-The Class Principal Amounts of the Guaranteed Certificates will be subject to reduction due to the allocation of Realized Losses and/or Certificate Writedown Amounts and increase due to the allocation of Certificate Writeup Amounts.
-However, Freddie Mac guarantees the timely payment of interest at the applicable Class Coupon and payment of principal as described herein, including payment in full by the Stated Final Distribution Date, of the Guaranteed Certificates and will (i) make a Guarantor Principal Payment on any Distribution Date in an amount up to the excess of the Class Principal Amount of the Class AF Certificates after taking into account payments made on such Distribution Date pursuant to "Description of the Certificates - Distribution of Available Funds" on such Distribution Date over the aggregate Unpaid Principal Balance of the Mortgage Loans as of the end of the related Collection Period, (ii) make a Guarantor Interest Payment in an amount up to the unpaid Current Interest for the Class AF Certificates remaining after giving effect to any payments made in accordance with "Description of the Certificates - Distribution of Available Funds" on such Distribution Date, and (iii) make Guarantor Maturity Payments if the remaining Class Principal Amount of the Class AF Certificates is greater than zero after the application of interest and principal in accordance with "Description of the Certificates - Distribution of Available Funds" and allocation of Realized Losses, Certificate Writedown Amounts and Certificate Writeup Amounts on the Stated Final Distribution Date.
+The Class Principal Amounts of the Guaranteed Certificates will be subject to reduction due to the allocation of Certificate Writedown Amounts and increase due to the allocation of Certificate Writeup Amounts.
+However, Freddie Mac guarantees the timely payment of interest at the applicable Class Coupon and payment of principal as described herein, including payment in full by the Stated Final Distribution Date, of the Guaranteed Certificates and will (i) make a Guarantor Principal Payment on any Distribution Date in an amount up to the excess of the Class Principal Amount of the Class AF Certificates after taking into account payments made on such Distribution Date pursuant to "Description of the Certificates - Distribution of Available Funds" on such Distribution Date over the aggregate Unpaid Principal Balance of the Mortgage Loans as of the end of the related Collection Period, (ii) make a Guarantor Interest Payment in an amount up to the unpaid Current Interest for the Class AF Certificates remaining after giving effect to any payments made in accordance with "Description of the Certificates - Distribution of Available Funds" on such Distribution Date, and (iii) make Guarantor Maturity Payments if the remaining Class Principal Amount of the Class AF Certificates is greater than zero after the application of interest and principal in accordance with "Description of the Certificates - Distribution of Available Funds" and allocation of Certificate Writedown Amounts and Certificate Writeup Amounts on the Stated Final Distribution Date.

-An election will be made to treat the pool of Mortgage Loans (the "Lower-Tier REMIC Pool") as a "real estate mortgage investment conduit" (a "REMIC") for U.S. federal income tax purposes.
-An election will be made to treat the pool of "regular interests" in the Lower-Tier REMIC Pool as a REMIC for U.S. federal income tax purposes (the "Upper-Tier REMIC Pool").
-An election will be made to treat a portion of the trust consisting of the "regular interests" in the Upper-Tier REMIC Pool corresponding to the Class AF Certificate as a REMIC for U.S. federal income tax purposes (the "Class AF Certificate REMIC Pool" and, together with the Lower-Tier REMIC Pool and the Upper-Tier REMIC Pool, the "REMIC Pools").
+An election will be made to treat the pool of Mortgage Loans as a "real estate mortgage investment conduit" (a "REMIC") and multiple further REMIC elections will be made to facilitate the creation of regular interests corresponding to the Certificates (each of the REMICs, a "REMIC Pool") for U.S. federal income tax purposes.
+The REMIC Pool from which the regular interests corresponding to the Certificates (other than the Class A-1 and Class A-2 Certificates) are issued is the "Upper-Tier REMIC Pool."
+An election will be made to treat a portion of the trust consisting of the "regular interests" in the Upper-Tier REMIC Pool corresponding to the Class AF Certificate as a REMIC for U.S. federal income tax purposes (the "Class AF Certificate REMIC Pool").
 As described more fully in this Offering Circular, the Class A-1 and Class A-2 Certificates will represent ownership of the "regular interests" in the Class AF Certificate REMIC Pool and certain other rights.
 The Class AF, Class M-1, Class M-2, Class M-3, Class B and Class XS Certificates will represent ownership of the "regular interests" in the Upper-Tier REMIC Pool and, in the case of the Class AF Certificates, certain other rights, and in the case of the Class M-1, Class M-2, Class M-3 and Class B Certificates, certain other rights and certain other obligations.
-Each of the Class R, Class RS and Class RA Certificates will constitute the sole class of "residual interests" in the Upper-Tier REMIC Pool, Lower-Tier REMIC Pool and Class AF Certificate REMIC Pool, respectively.
+The Class R Certificates will represent ownership of the sole class of "residual interests" in each REMIC Pool.
 The Class MI Certificate represents ownership of Mortgage Insurance Proceeds, if any, and does not represent ownership of an interest in a REMIC.
 The MACR Certificates represent interests in the Exchangeable Certificates for U.S. federal income tax purposes.
 See "Certain Federal Income Tax Consequences" herein.